-and order will prevail" (13).
-This suggests our na- nations toward goodness.
-He identified inherent ture functions best when allowed to express itself tendencies toward self-preservation, reproduction, social living, and knowledge-seeking as fundamentally good natural drives shared with animals in The Advaita Vedanta tradition presents a non-varying degrees (17).
-Following Aristotle, Aquinas dualistic understanding centered on the concept of described a hierarchical soul with vegetative pow-Atman (individual self) as identical with Brahman ers (shared with plants), sensitive powers (shared (universal consciousness).
+dualistic understanding centered on the concept of described a hierarchical soul with vegetative pow-Atman (individual self) as identical with Brahman ers (shared with plants), sensitive powers (shared (universal consciousness).
 The Upanishads assert with animals), and rational powers (unique to hu-"Tat Tvam Asi" ("You are That"), suggesting our mans).
-Importantly, these are integrated rather than deepest nature is already divine (14).
-Transfor- separate parts, suggesting our animal nature is a
+Importantly, these are integrated rather than mation involves removing ignorance (avidya) ra- constituent aspect of our complete being (18). ther than changing an inherently flawed nature.

-Aguinas defined virtue not as the absence of desire Tantric traditions across both Hindu and Buddhist but as properly ordered desire-suggesting transcontexts offer particularly sophisticated approaches formation involves redirection rather than eliminato integrating rather than transcending animal na- tion of natural impulses (19).
+Tantric traditions across both Hindu and Buddhist but as properly ordered desire-suggesting transcontexts offer particularly sophisticated approaches formation involves redirection rather than eliminato integrating rather than transcending animal na- tion of natural impulses (19).
 His understanding of ture.
 Unlike ascetic paths that reject bodily experi-virtue development through habitual practice aligns ence, Tantra views the body itself as a vehicle for remarkably well with modern neuroscientific inawakening.
 The 10th-century Buddhist tantra text sights about neural pathway development through Hevajra Tantra states: "By whatever one is bound, repeated action.
 This Thomistic framework offers a by that too one is liberated" (15).
-This approach valuable middle path that acknowledges both our suggests that even the most primal drives can be- animal continuity and our unique human capacities come pathways to liberation when approached with for transcendence, providing a philosophical foundation that resonates with both scientific understandings of our evolved nature and spiritual aspigious notions of self-transcendence and modern human drives and needs. therapeutic approaches that emphasize moving betive patterns.
+This approach valuable middle path that acknowledges both our suggests that even the most primal drives can be- animal continuity and our unique human capacities come pathways to liberation when approached with for transcendence, providing a philosophical founproper awareness and intention.